 P6 on the WiPy, on other modules this pin is connected to the radio.

 ADC channel attenuation values

 Read analog values from internal/external sources.
-ADC channels can be connected to internal points of the MCU or to GPIO pins.
-ADC channels are created using the ADC.channel method.
+ADC channels can be connected to internal points of the

 Fast method to read the channel value.